 Q Where will campers live during camp?
 What if they would like a friend to be their roommate?

-Campers and staff are housed in air-conditioned Bassett Hall; in suites with private baths; males and females on separate floors.
+Campers and staff are housed in an air-conditioned residence hall on campus.

 If you wish to room with a friend, this request will be honored if both make the request to room together and both are accepted.